HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 The clarity and simplicity of having the styles right there in front of you, in line with the markup they're affecting, is a breath of fresh air.
-Even when you're starting with a blank slate, it's a significant cognitive burden to keep track of what styles in this file apply to which elements in this other file: The constant mental effort that this context-switching requires is something that you underestimate until you're freed from it.
-And as we've noted, this mental burden only grows and grows as your stylesheets grow and proliferate and contradict each other, until it becomes a dark, anxiety-producing thing that makes your life substantially worse.
+Even when you're starting with a blank slate, it's a significant cognitive burden to keep track of what bit in this file applies to which bit in this other file: The constant mental effort that this context-switching requires is something that you underestimate until you're freed from it.

 With Tailwind, you never have to wonder about the scope of your changes, or worry about unintended effects.
 No more knocking over a bar stool in a completely different bar.